Constitutional reforms of Sulla: Reforms to the tribunes and courts

-His republic would prove to be a failure: "the content, style, and origins of Sulla's new republic were too revolutionary and too foreign to last in Rome" after his demise.
+His republic would prove to be a failure as "the content, style, and origins of Sulla's new republic were too revolutionary and too foreign to last in Rome" after his demise.
 The role of the senatorial juries in holding magistrates and governors accountable was undermined by Sulla's own example in being entirely immune from accountability by successfully marching on Rome.
 In the year of his death, proposals were already being made to overturn Sulla's limitations on the popular tribunes.
 This extended to Sulla's grain dole reforms: co-consul Lepidus carried a bill without opposition reintroducing or expanding the dole.
 Later in that year, Lepidus raised an army against the senate and his colleague in response to obstruction against his political reforms.
 Sulla required the consuls to conduct affairs in the city; within two years, disagreements between the consuls had started another civil war.

 A few years later in 75, one of the consuls, Gaius Aurelius Cotta, lifted the bar on tribunes holding future office, to much acclaim from the people.
 Sulla's removal of the grain dole also increased tensions in Rome, with the consuls being attacked on the via Sacra over the price of grain.
 The next year, Lucius Quinctius, then-tribune of the plebs, agitated in the Forum to restore tribunician rights.
 Sulla's reforms to the grain dole were further abrogated in 73, with the consuls carrying a law authorising further grain purchases from Sicily while popular agitation for tribunician rights continued.
 Just eight years after his death, his lieutenants during the civil war, Pompey and Crassus in their consulships for 70, restored the plebeian tribunes to their historic powers and oversaw the reintroduction of elections to the censorship.
 The power to legislate was quickly seized again: a lex Plautia was passed in the same year granting a pardon to supporters of Lepidus' revolt in 78.